CarlKenner/planetcrafter-mods/src/tools/tpc/readme.md

 ## remove

-Removes (uninstalls) a plugin, given the plugin's `guid`.
-The plugin's assembly (`.dll`) is located by matching its declared guid with the guid passed on the command line.
-If found, the `.dll` is deleted from the system.

-Example:
-* Doublestop.RotatedCompass.dll
-* `[BepInPlugin(guid="Doublestop.RotatedCompass", name="Rotated Compass", version="0.0.1")]`

-`tpc remove Doublestop.RotatedCompass`

-Note: Guids are not case-sensitive.

-`tpc remove doublestop.rotatedcompass` is fine, too.
+Removes one or more plugins using a search pattern.
+See the `ls` command for search behavior.

+User confirmation is required before any files are removed.
+Confirmation can be skipped by including the `-f` switch after the `remove` command, eg `tpc remove -f someplugin`

 # Installation

-At this time, `tpc` does not have an installer.
+At this time, `tpc` does not have an installer or a release cycle.
 The project must be downloaded and built locally.

 ## Building from Source
+* Unlike plugins, which are currently limited to targeting .NET 4.6.2, this project targets .NET 6.0.
 * Make sure you have installed the [.NET 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 * Grab the source, build.
   * Open `planetcrafter-mods.sln` in Visual Studio, build in the IDE; or,